tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 Big Daddy: "Now just a minut--!"

-Brick: "You are making it shameful and filthy, you--!"
-(Ditches his crutch to attack Big Daddy, falls over instead)
+Brick: "You are making it shameful and filthy, you--!" <u>[Ditches his crutch to attack Big Daddy, falls over instead]</u>

 </clip>
 </compare>